 Southeast Missouri State uses a four point/letter grade evaluation system.
 For additional details on transfer of credits, please refer to the Student Guidebook.

-$36 per course (rental) or $400-600 per semester (purchase).
-Textbook rental is an option for all bachelor-level classes as well as 500-level master classes.
+$35 per course (rental).
+Textbook rental is an option for all bachelor-level classes as well as for 500-level master classes.
 For 600-level master classes, books may need to be purchased.

 All non-US citizens are required to obtain either an F-1 or J-1 visa to study in the United States.

-Private taxi service is available within the city as well as limited city bus service and a university shuttle service.
+Within Cape Girardeau, private taxi service is available as well as limited city bus service and ride-share services.
+There is also a university shuttle system, which serves the campus.

 Leisure venues in Cape Girardeau include a multi-plex theatre with 14 screens, bowling, bars with local entertainment, a large casino complex, university museum and nature centers, and an assortment of community and university activities.
 Cultural events include concerts, live theatre performances, festivals, and exhibitions.
 The University has two recreation centers, which include indoor pool, basketball and racquetball courts, indoor track, and weight and exercise facilities; the city offers numerous indoor and outdoor sport facilities.
 Collegiate basketball, American football, baseball, and women’s soccer and volleyball are major University spectator sports.
 Golf, tennis, cycling, hiking, canoeing, and hunting are popular outdoor activities.
 Student organizations sponsor various social and educational events; intramural sport activities include soccer, rugby, and more.